Cambridge–Dorchester Airport

 Cambridge–Dorchester Regional Airport (IATA: CGE, ICAO: KCGE, FAA LID: CGE) is a county-owned, public-use airport located three nautical miles (6 km) southeast of the central business district of Cambridge, in Dorchester County, Maryland, United States.
-Amber L. Hulsey, A.B.D, ASC is the Airport Director.
+Steve Nuwer is currently the Airport Manager.

 Facilities and aircraft

 Cambridge–Dorchester Regional Airport covers an area of 354 acre at an elevation of 20 feet (6 m) above mean sea level.
 It has one runway designated 16/34 with a 4,477 x 75 ft (1,365 x 23 m) asphalt surface.

-For the 12-month period ending June 1, 2007, the airport had 25,698 aircraft operations, an average of 70 per day: 99% general aviation and 1% military.
-At that time there were 49 aircraft based at this airport: 80% single-engine, 6% multi-engine, 2% jet, 2% helicopter and 10% ultralight.
+For the 12-month period ending May 18, 2023, the airport had 24,594 aircraft operations, an average of 67 per day: 95% general aviation and 5% military.
+At that time there were 40 aircraft based at this airport: 39 single-engine, and 1 multi-engine.